Screen Time Guidance for Ages 5 to 16 Is Coming: What the Government Announced

 You can appeal to the SEND Tribunal on Sections B, F, and I of the plan (needs, provision, and placement).
 The Tribunal is free to use and you don’t need a solicitor — though organisations like IPSEA, SOS!SEN, and your local Parent Carer Forum can provide advice and sometimes representation.

-Roughly 90% of SEND Tribunal appeals are decided in favour of the parent.
+Around 99% of decided SEND Tribunal appeals are found in favour of the parent (2024/25 figures).
 This tells you something about the quality of many EHCPs as initially drafted.

 20 weeks feels like forever when your child is struggling.
 But knowing the timeline means you can chase at every stage — and the LA knows you know your rights.